Connect with others who understand.

 Why MyPsoriasisTeam Members Exfoliate

 Flaking scales can be not only painful and itchy, but they may also make you feel self-conscious.
 You may have changed the type of clothing you wear because of white skin flakes on your clothes.
-The symptoms of psoriasis, such as flaking scales and itchiness, can have an impact on your daily life at work and personal relationships.
+The symptoms of psoriasis, such as flaking scales and itchiness, can have an impact on your daily life at work and on personal relationships.

 “I have white hair, so my scalp is bright pink and visible.
 My hair continues to thin, so I plan to wear a hat most places I go,” one MyPsoriasisTeam member wrote.

-Another member shared their feelings of worry caused by psoriasis symptoms.
-“I can feel the buildup of plaques and sore spots on my scalp.
+Another member shared their feelings of worry caused by psoriasis symptoms: “I can feel the buildup of plaques and sore spots on my scalp.
 I’m anxious about shedding scales.”

 When it comes to treating and removing these scales, members have also shared their experiences as they learned.
 One member wrote, “I’m trying not to pick scales.
 They are covering most of my scalp.
 I’m using salicylic acid and tea tree oil shampoos.
 How do I remove these scales without them coming back?
 Underneath the scales, my skin is very dry.”